-Our secondary device should maintain mechanical stability, and be able to traverse a variety of surfaces for extended length and time durations for as long as the client needs to use the device.
-This will typically include attaching it to his regular chair at home, traveling to the airport with it, and moving all the way to the gate with it where it will then detach and act separately from the primary wheelchair.
+Our secondary device should maintain mechanical stability, and be able to traverse a variety of surfaces for extended length and time durations.
+This will typically include attaching the device to his regular chair at home, traveling to the airport with it, and moving to the gate.
+At this point the device will then detach and act separately from the primary wheelchair.
 The time used will vary depending on his distance traveled from home to the airport of departure and from the airport of arrival to his destination.
-This should be able to support our client for several hours.
+This device should be able to support our client for several hours.